mohanmca/MohanLearningGround/src/main/md/How_I_started_following_fp.md

 Till today, You guys know where I am, whereas Jonas went-on built Akka and even became CTO of ~~Typesafe~~ Lightbend.

-*Hence solving a bigger problem, and being perseverance on the same project seems help to grow.*
+*Hence solving a bigger problem, and perseverance on the same project seems help to grow.*